 Baroque

-In the 17th and 18th centuries [easyazon_link identifier=”0231128177″ locale=”US” tag=”dailyartdaily-20″]Poland[/easyazon_link] was a much bigger and more important country than it is today, as it encompassed some parts of the territories of today’s Poland, Lithuania, Belarus and Ukraine.
+In the 17th and 18th centuries, Poland was a much bigger and more important country than it is today, as it encompassed some parts of the territories of today’s Poland, Lithuania, Belarus, and Ukraine.
 The Poles, however, were a relatively young nation.
 But they didn’t want to admit that… So they came up with this theory which derived the origins of the Polish nobility from an ancient nomadic barbarian tribe from Iran – the Sarmatians.
+They also developed a unique style of coffin portraiture which was both fascinating and creepy.

-The production of portraits slowed down with time to eventually stop at the beginning of the 19th century when Poland was no longer a great empire but a partitioned country erased from the map of Europe for over a century.
+The production of coffin portraits slowed down with time to eventually stop at the beginning of the 19th century.
+At the time, Poland was no longer a great empire but a partitioned country erased from the map of Europe for over a century.
+However, the unique aesthetic of Polish coffin portraits fascinates the viewers till today.

 Get your daily dose of art